jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-03-strangers-1-simon-gonedeck.md

 which he has been serving for over the past decade.
 He's the prime example of less is more, which has helped me in editing down my own writing much less.

+##### Other pointers

+- **Don't expect success.** As counter-intuitive as it may be, that piece of advice helped me release what I consider terrible writing to my letter friends.
+A few of those letters have been very well received, like my "Caltrain Suicides" letter and my "Lost Keys" letter.
+- **Editing is just as important as writing.**
-3. Find Peers to review your writing

-Earlier on in my letter writing, I decided to open up each letter for critique.
+- **Find peers to review your writing.** Earlier on in my letter writing, I decided to open up each letter for critique.
 I reached out on Twitter to see who could be my critique, and a few people helped me <a href="#shout-out">(1)</a>.
 I'd send a draft out, and they would give me some helpful criticism.